-If you have sold a debt on to another creditor (an ‘assigned’ creditor), you must inform them if you receive a notification that the debtor is in Breathing Space.
+If you have sold debt to another creditor (an ‘assigned’ creditor), you must inform them if you receive a notification that the debtor is in Breathing Space.
 You must also give the new creditor’s details to the debt adviser.
 If you do not do this as soon as possible, you will be liable for any losses of the debtor or assigned creditor, as a result.

 Making payments during a Breathing Space

 A Breathing Space is not a payment holiday and the debtor should continue to pay their debts during this time.
-This space is to prevent enforcement and put a stop on interest and fees during this period.
+This space is to prevent enforcement and put a stop to interest and fees during this period.
 Creditors can continue to accept payments during this time.

 A debtor should continue to pay their ongoing liabilities (e.g. mortgage payments, taxes, utility bills, rent and insurance agreements) if they can.
 If they do not, the debt advisor may cancel the standard Breathing Space.
-Cancellation will take effect the following day after the register has been updated and debtor and creditor have been informed.
+Cancellation will take effect the following day after the register has been updated and the debtor and creditor have been informed.

 What happens after the Breathing Space period ends?